-Register to attend SXSW by Friday, October 20 and save.
+Register to attend SXSW today!
 Dive into our speaker lineup below and get ready to explore what’s next in the worlds of film, culture, music, and technology during the 2018 SXSW Conference & Festivals from March 9-18 in Austin, TX.
 Stay tuned for more Keynotes and Featured Speakers to be announced in November.

 Darren Aronofsky (Film Keynote) – Brooklyn born and raised, Academy Award®-nominated director Darren Aronofsky is the founder of Protozoa Pictures.
 He is the writer and director of mother! starring Jennifer Lawrence, Javier Bardem, Ed Harris, and Michelle Pfeiffer.
 Last year, Aronofsky produced Jackie.
 He directed, co-wrote, and produced Noah (2014).
 Before that he directed the indie box office phenomenon, Black Swan (2010).
 It starred Natalie Portman who won an Academy Award® for her performance.
 Aronofsky directed and produced The Wrestler (2008).
 His earlier credits include directing and writing the acclaimed films: The Fountain (2006); Requiem for a Dream (2000); and Pi (1998).